Mini-XML 4.0 Programming Manual

 Discussion

-NULL is returned if the node is not an element node or if the node has no children.
+This function gets the last child of a node.
+NULL is returned if the node has no children.

 mxmlGetNextSibling